yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. DirectQuery-Dual-Import/README.md

 > [!TIP]
-> It is always a good practice to parameterize your connection string.
+> It is always a good practice to parameterize your connections.
 This really helps ease out the development expeience as you can dynamically connect to any Databricks SQL warehouse.
 For details on how to paramterize your connection string you can refer to [this](/01.%20Connecting%20Power%20BI%20to%20Databricks%20SQL%20using%20Parameters) article.

 ## 2. Performance with different storage modes for dimension table